 - Issues with concentration and memory

-Unfortunately, as little as 7 percent of seniors age 65 and over who probably have some kind of mental illness are in fact receiving treatment, based on a study by the American Journal of Geriatric Psychiatry.
+Unfortunately, as few as 7 percent of seniors age 65 and over who probably have some kind of mental illness are in fact receiving treatment, based on a study by the American Journal of Geriatric Psychiatry.

 Dr. Susan W. Lehmann, clinical director of the division of geriatric psychiatry and neuropsychiatry and director of the Geriatric Psychiatry Day Hospital at the Johns Hopkins University School of Medicine clarifies, “Indeed, compared with younger adults and middle-aged adults, adults over age 65 were much less likely to be asked by their primary care physician if they felt tense or anxious and were much less likely to be referred by their primary care physician for mental health specialty care.”